-The Goldman Sachs Group, Inc. (Group Inc. or parent company), a Delaware corporation, together with its consolidated subsidiaries (collectively, the firm), is a leading global investment banking, securities and investment management firm that provides a wide range of financial services to a substantial and diversified client base that includes corporations, financial institutions. governments and individuals.
-When we use the terms "Goldman Sachs," "the firm," "we," "us" and "our," we mean Group Inc. and its consolidated subsidiaries.
+The Goldman Sachs Group, Inc. (Group Inc. or parent company), a Delaware corporation, together with its consolidated subsidiaries (collectively, the firm), is a leading global investment banking, securities and investment management firm that provides a wide range of financial services to a substantial and diversified client base that includes corporations, financial institutions, governments and individuals.
+When we use the terms "the firm," "we," "us" and "our," we mean Group Inc. and its consolidated subsidiaries.

-The Board of Governors of the Federal Reserve System (Federal Reserve Board) is the primary regulator of Group Inc., a bank holding company under the Bank Holding Company Act of 1956 (BHC Act) and a financial holding company under amendments to the BHC Act.
-As a bank holding company, we are subject to consolidated regulatory capital requirements which are calculated in accordance with the revised risk-based capital and leverage regulations of the Federal Reserve Board, subject to certain transitional provisions (Revised Capital Framework).
+The Board of Governors of the Federal Reserve System (Federal Reserve Board or FRB) is the primary regulator of Group Inc., a bank holding company (BHC) under the Bank Holding Company Act of 1956 and a financial holding company under amendments to this Act.
+As a BHC, we are subject to consolidated regulatory capital requirements which are calculated in accordance with the risk-based capital and leverage regulations of the FRB, subject to certain transitional provisions (Capital Framework).